Avoid These 3 Common Mistakes in Your Organization’s Diversity & Inclusion Efforts

 What to do instead: We’ve learned from our clients — and our own experiences — that aligning awareness and education with targeted action can change the pattern and foster real progress.
 Progress requires thoughtful leadership, so focus your efforts on leadership training that will promote more equitable, diverse, and inclusive organizations.

 2. New expectations without leadership engagement.
 Often, efforts to create more diverse & inclusive organizations are viewed as merely HR work or as standalone initiatives.
-A diversity initiative is launched, a compensation review is conducted to evaluate pay equity, or executives set expectations for greater diversity and inclusion — but the crucial role of leaders is minimized.
+A diversity initiative is launched, a compensation review is conducted to evaluate pay equity, or executives set expectations for greater diversity & inclusion — but the crucial role of leaders is minimized.

 The capability to analyze issues through an equity lens, to authentically engage diverse people and perspectives, and to interact across cultures and one-on-one in ways that foster inclusion and belonging are critical leadership skills for an evolving world.